 Professional ethics provide critical guidance to the provision of all services as counselors.
 This course will offer an in depth focus on the relevant knowledge, awareness and skills necessary to practice safely and responsibly in professional mental health and addiction counseling.
 Students will engage in dialog throughout the course and work in peer consultation teams to identify and resolve ethical dilemmas and adopt sound ethical and professional practices.
 Considerations of diversity are extremely important in the context of counseling ethics.
-Sensitivity to cultural, ethnic, sex/gender, and people with disabilities is imperative in learning how to apply ethical standards in a positive and competent manner to all populations.
+Sensitivity to cultural, ethnic, se/gender, and people with disabilities is imperative in learning how to apply ethical standards in a positive and competent manner to all populations.
+Students will complete written standards in a positive and competent manner to all populations.
 Students will complete written and oral assignments designed to further awareness and mirror actual standards of the profession.